ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/postgresql-mtls-SAN.md

 ## Enterprise PKI Considerations (Credit Suisse/UBS/Enterprise–class environments)

 - Use an enterprise CA hierarchy (offline root, issuing intermediates).
 Distribute the intermediate CA to servers and clients; the root CA typically remains in the OS trust store.
 When using intermediate certificates, include them in the certificate chain files where needed.
 - Keep CA private keys out of application containers.
-[This repo](https://github.com/ozkanpakdil/docker-sandbox/tree/main/postgres-cluster) copies the CA key into the container during server cert generation and deletes it—acceptable for a lab, but not for production.
+[This repo](https://github.com/ozkanpakdil/docker-sandbox/tree/main/postgres-cluster) copies the CA key into the container during server cert generation and deletes it-acceptable for a lab, but not for production.
 In production, sign CSRs outside the DB container or use an internal CA service (e.g., ACME with step-ca, Venafi, or Microsoft AD CS with SCEP/NDES or manual workflows).
 - Enforce TLS policy: minimum TLS 1.2 or 1.3, approved cipher suites, and FIPS-validated crypto modules where applicable.
 - Use CRLs or OCSP for revocation checking.
 PostgreSQL supports `ssl_crl_file` for individual CRL files and `ssl_crl_dir` for directory-based CRL storage.
 Certificate revocation checking happens automatically if `~/.postgresql/root.crl` exists (or `%APPDATA%\postgresql\root.crl` on Windows) or when specified via connection parameters.
 For online verification, you can distribute CRLs via automation.
 OCSP stapling is not natively supported by PostgreSQL, so CRL distribution is the practical path for revocation checking.
 - Rotate certificates and keys regularly, enforce short lifetimes, and automate renewal.